 When I think about the SS troops, I was struck by the thought that every one of them went home to dinner after their shifts.
 They shed their swastica for a tie and went to church on Sundays, washed the blood from thier hands and prayed, and they walked unashamed through the streets in and out of their local grocery store, proud with a paycheck in hand and bread on the table while the camps overflowed with feces, violence, murder and the smoke of human remains…

-But, this time, what hit me the hardest wasn’t even the SS, the organizers or the cruelty of the camp leaders… what hit me is that Dachau, the camp, is nestled in a community, Dachau the town.
-It wasn’t in some remote area in the woods hidden from sight, it was a part of the actual town of Dachau.
-Dachau wasn’t a random name for the camp…it was the town.
+But, this time, what hit me the hardest wasn’t even the SS, the organizers or the cruelty of the camp leaders… what hit me is that what I considered as Dachau the camp is in reality Dachau the town.
+It wasn’t in some remote wilderness hidden from sight, it was a part of the actual town, the community, of Dachau.
+Dachau wasn’t a random name specific to the camp…it was the town.

 While watching the documentary film created by the memorial site, I was so deeply saddened to watch and listen to the words of the residents of Dachau, that the town residents were allowed to act surprised, to be given a pass as if their inaction was any less inhumane than the actual perpetrators of the torture…by all accounts the smell of shit and burning human flesh from the overflowing camp was noticeable for tens of miles.

-The nonstop burning and smoke of human remains from a furnace running most hours of the day was clearly visible for many miles.
-Part of what led the Allied troops to it was the putridity of the smell and smoke!
+The nonstop burning and smoke of human remains from a furnace running most hours of the day was clearly visible for miles!
+Part of what led the Allied troops to it was the putridity of the smell and smoke rising from incineration stacks!
 Dachau was in operation for over 13 years… nearly twice the lifetime of my son when we visitied.
 It was allowed to be a part of the town and the local community, brick by brick, delivery by delivery, prisoner by prisoner, load by load into the inferno.